8bitbuddhist/PixelMaestro/docs/cue.md

 ## Running Cues
 After calling a CueHandler method, you can immediately run the Cue using `CueController::run()`.
 You can also run a Cue using `CueController::run(unsigned char* cue)` and passing the Cue as the parameter.
 This lets you pass in Cues from external sources such as files.
 You can also run multiple Cues sequentially using `CueController::run(unsigned char* cues, unsigned char num_cues)`.

 For cases where you need to read in parts of a Cue at a time (e.g. using `Serial.read()` on an Arduino), use `CueController::read(byte)`.
-This reads each byte into the CueController's buffer until the Cue has loaded completely, then it automatically executes the Cue.
+This reads each byte into the CueController's buffer until the Cue has loaded completely, then automatically executes the Cue.
 The buffer then resets and repeats the process for the next incoming Cue.

 ```c++
 // Setup